pingcap/docs/configure-placement-rules.md

     pd-ctl config placement-rules rule-group delete pd
     ```

-### Batch update groups and rules in groups using pd-ctl
+### Use pd-ctl to batch update groups and rules in groups

 Use the `rule-bundle` subcommand, you can easily view and modify the rule group and all the rules in the group at the same time.